 Black Bear Hunting Seasons

-A hidden gem of Arizona is its black bear hunting and the record books will prove that.
-General non-permit tags are available for both spring and fall.
-Fall also has some archery-only opportunities as well.
+A hidden gem of Arizona is its black bear hunting, and the record books will prove that.
+General non-permit tags are available for spring and fall.
+Fall also has archery-only opportunities.
 Each hunt unit open for bear hunting has a sow quota limit.
-Once the limit is reached that unit will shut down to bear hunting the following Wednesday at sundown.
-It is the hunter’s responsibility to keep track of which units are open throughout the seasons.
-Your one bear tag a year is not spring or fall specific.
+Once the limit is reached, that unit’s bear hunting season shuts down to the following Wednesday at sundown.
+It’s the hunter’s responsibility to keep track of which units are open throughout the seasons.
+Your one bear tag a year is not spring- or fall-specific.

 Season Dates